aridiosilva/Blockchain/README.md

 A miner always needs to run a full node in order to select valid transactions to form a new block.
 Without a full node it cannot determine what proposed transactions are valid according to the current blockchain’s transaction history (aka if all balances involved in the transactions are sufficient enough to perform the proposed transactions), because it does not have access to the full blockchain history.
 Therefore, a miner is always also a full node.
 A node however, is not necessarily simultaneously a miner.
 A device can run a full node by receiving, storing and broadcasting all transaction data (much like a server) without actually creating new blocks of transactions itself.
 In this case it functions more like a pass point with a directory, whereas a miner is the same but simultaneously tries to create new blocks of transactions as well.

-#*efinition of a node in blockchain:* **A full node is a full copy of the blockchain transaction history on any device.**
+# Definition of a node in blockchain:* **A full node is a full copy of the blockchain transaction history on any device.**

 # How Nodes secure the Blockchain